 Manipulating Your 3D Model

-The software offers mouse shortcuts to help you quickly and easily manipulate your model on-screen.
-If you have multiple models on the Build Table, your mouse shortcuts will affect the currently selected model.
+The software offers quick shortcuts to help you quickly and easily manipulate your model on-screen.
+If you have multiple models on the Build Table, these shortcuts will affect the currently selected model.
 You can also select multiple models at once through holding the Shift key.